TomixJasina/My_Portfolio/README.md

 ## 7. Credits

-Many thanks to all Istructors, TA and my collagues who helped me finishing this project.
+Many thanks to all Instructors, TA and my collagues who helped me finishing this project.

 Images of boxes and Contact Me buttoms: https://www.wikipedia.org/